davestewart/davestewart-content/content/archive/projects/tools/processr/index.md

 ---
+date: 2013-04-05
 description: Online editor to manipulate and generate text, code and data
-date: 2013-04-05
+summary: |
+  An online text processing tool for manipulating and generating text, code, and data using a configurable pipeline of transforms — an early exploration of browser-based developer tooling.
+tech: JavaScript, PHP
 tags:
   - frontend
   - javascript